puppetlabs-toy-chest/wash/website/content/docs/_index.md

 The `wash` command can be invoked on its own to enter a Wash shell.

-Invoking `wash` starts the daemon as part of the process, then enters your current system shell with shortcuts configured for wash subcommands.
+Invoking `wash` starts the daemon as part of the process, then enters your current system shell with shortcuts configured for Wash subcommands.
 All the [`wash server`](#wash-server) settings are also supported with `wash` except `socket`; `wash` ignores that setting and creates a temporary location for the socket.

 ### wash clear